The Displace operator allows you to displace particle mesh vertices using a texture map.

 Enable MatID Filter: controls whether material ID filtering will be enabled.

-MatID: the material ID value that faces must have in order for their vertices to be displaced.
+MatIDs: the material ID(s) that faces must have in order for their vertices to be displaced.

 All adjacent faces must match: when enabled, every adjacent face to a vertex must have the matching material ID in order for the vertex to be displaced.

 Some adjacent faces must match: when enabled, a vertex will be displaced if at least one of its adjacent faces has a matching material ID.